-10.1 We monitor our use of fixed-term employees (and agency workers), and their conditions of service, to ensure that they are being offered appropriate access to benefits, training, promotion and permanent employment opportunities.
+10.1 We monitor our use of fixed-term employees (and agency workers), and their conditions of service.
+This is to ensure that they are being offered appropriate access to benefits, training, promotion and permanent employment opportunities and are treated the same as comparable permanent staff and enjoy no less favourable terms and conditions (on a pro rata basis where appropriate) unless that different treatment is justified.
 We will, where relevant, monitor their progress to ensure that they are accessing permanent vacancies.